 If you need to borrow more than £10,000 you could also consider a secured loan – assuming you’re a homeowner.
 These products are secured against your property, and as a result lenders tend to be willing to lend a larger amount.
 However, this also means that your home could be at risk if you fail to keep up with your loan repayments.
 The Platinum Exclusive Loan at 7.8% is the lowest secured loan rate in the UK and can only be found via moneysupermarket.com.

 Tips to find a competitive loan deal

 Unfortunately the leading loan rates are only available to those with good credit scores.
 So how can you find the best deal for you?
 Here are our top five tips:

 - Build your credit rating: This can be as simple as paying bills on time and ensuring you’re registered on the electoral roll.
 Check out our video blog on 10 tips to beat the credit crunch for more ideas.

-- Search based on your credit score: By using our Smart Search tool you can search for loans based on an evaluation of your credit score helping you to avoid unnecessary applications for deals you don’t qualify for that would only further harm your credit profile.
+- Search based on your credit score: By using our Eligibility Checker tool you can search for loans based on an evaluation of your credit score helping you to avoid unnecessary applications for deals you don’t qualify for that would only further harm your credit profile.

 - Consider secured loans: If you have a poor credit rating you may find better rates from secured loan providers.
 However, always ensure you can meet the repayments in full each month or you may lose your property.